vercel/modelfusion/docs/guide/function/generate-text.md

 ```

 The [OpenAIChatPromptFormat.chat()](/api/namespaces/OpenAIChatPromptFormat#chat) maps the chat prompt to an OpenAI chat prompt (that is expected by the [OpenAIChatModel](/api/classes/OpenAIChatModel)).
-openai.ChatTextGenerator
-Alternatively you can use the shorthand method:
-openai.ChatTexopenai.ChatTextGenerator

 ```ts
 const model = openai